nielsuit227/Amplo-PM-API/README.md

 #### Request Attributes
 Parameter | Description
 ---|---
-group | Client identifier, as specified in the Amplo Portal device | Device identifier, as specified in the Amplo Portal
+client | Client identifier, as specified in the Amplo Portal device | Device identifier, as specified in the Amplo Portal